jamband/yii2-schemadump/README.md

 ], $this->tableOptions);
 ```

-Copy the output code and paste it into a file.
+Copy the output code and paste it into a migration file.

 ## Commands